INDICATIONS

 Repatha® Sample Letter of Medical Necessity

-This sample letter is a template to explain the clinical rationale for prescribing Repatha®.
-This should accompany a prior authorization.
+This sample letter is a template that can be used to support the clinical rationale for prescribing Repatha®, if required to accompany a prior authorization.

 Repatha® Sample Appeals Letter

-This sample letter is a template to explain the clinical rationale for prescribing Repatha®.
+This sample letter is a template that can be used to support the clinical rationale for prescribing Repatha®.
 This can be used during the appeals process.

 Physician Patient Documentation Checklist